-Tourists usually visit Israel to see its historical and religious wonders, and are not always aware of the amazing diversity of Israel nature.
+Tourists usually visit Israel to see historical and religious wonders, and are not always aware of the amazing diversity of Israel nature.
 From sun-drenched beaches, to snow-capped mountains.
 From spectacular desert scenery to lush wine regions.

 Here is our list of the most inspiring natural wonders to be found in this tiny country:

 A visit to Israel is not complete without a trip to the Dead Sea in the heart of the Judean Desert.